 Updated by:

-David Celiberti, PhD, BCBA-D and Kathryn Daly, MA, BCBA, LBA
+David Celiberti, PhD, BCBA-D, Kathryn Daly, MA, BCBA, and Jamaun Willis, MEd, BCBA

 Association for Science in Autism Treatment